Updated on: 16 Jan 2020

-Credit cards come with a bunch of benefits which includes the welcome gift, reward points, cashback, discount and more.
+Credit cards come with a bunch of benefits that includes the welcome gift, reward points, cashback, discount and more.
 Excited ???
 You should.

-Now, you might be think, “from the article title seems it belongs to the opposition party of credit cards but here I start with the benefits” !!!!!
-Confusion!!!!!
+Now, you might be thinking, “from the article title seems it belongs to the opposition party of credit cards but here I talking about benefits”

 Let me clear this.
 This article is not about “why shouldn’t you have a credit card” but this article is about “ where shouldn’t you use credit card”.
 There are 5 transactions if you make through credit card, you have to bear the cost despite of any benefit.